-The classic accompaniment to Christmas pudding is really as good as the name suggests: brandy butter is good for more than just one meal.
+The classic accompaniment to Christmas pudding is really as good as the name suggests: brandy butter is good for more than just one meal, it's a delicious addition to many desserts.

 It's almost Christmas and despite best intentions, I was yet again last minute in organizing presents, but I think I am there.
 Hopefully.
 And I think I know what we are eating, though I forgot a few things at the shops and so have had to go back, but I did anticipate that by doing my first shop at the weekend.